haarer/haarer.github.io/_posts/2018-01-25-why-c++-is-good-on-arduino.md

-There was a question arduino.stackexchange about c++ and arduinos with some disouraging ansers.
+Today, there was [a question on arduino.stackexchange about c++ and arduinos with some disouraging answers about using c++][5].
 It made me want to share some of my good expieriences with c++ on embedded devices.

 C++ is fine with Arduinos or other AVR based Systems.
 I cant say much about pics, they have no decent gcc as far as i know.
 I've been using c++ for quite a while in a home automation project.
 It made the code much more readable and maintainable.